Statement of Personal Ethics, Potential Biases, and Possible Conflicts of Interest

 Starting from the hearth and moving outward, I am married to Shawn-Laree O’Neil, who runs her own public relations business.
 As time goes by, and our lives become further enmeshed con joy, our spheres get more aligned, but there is no overlap between her clients and the entities from which I generate income.

 We live in the Bucktown neighborhood of Chicago, often with my two children, who mainly live with their mother in a suburb west of Chicago.
 I spend a lot of time out there as well, to the point that I’m basically a city mouse/ country mouse.

 I’ve got a pretty large family of origin, with six siblings, three of whom live in Chicago.
 There is no overlap between their financial matters and mine.

 I am employed as Director of Product Development & Business Strategy at Ad Hoc, a small software engineering company focused on delivering and operating fast, stable, and well-designed services on behalf of U.S. federal and state government.
-I began at Ad Hoc in June 2016, and I have an ownership interest in the company.
+I began at Ad Hoc in June 2016.

 I wrote two blog posts explaining my move from Smart Chicago to Ad Hoc.
 From June to September 2016, I served as a consultant to Smart Chicago.
 I no longer receive any income from the Chicago Community Trust, which is where Smart Chicago is based.

 Ad Hoc generates revenue through software development contracts with the federal government and private companies.
 See the Ad Hoc website for information on the work we do.